Lewis Graham

 Lewis completed his doctorate at the University of Cambridge and holds Law degrees from the Universities of Oxford and Bristol.

-He joined Wadham as a Fellow in January 2022 and teaches Jurisprudence, EU Law and Administrative Law for the college.
+He joined Wadham as a Fellow in January 2022 and teaches Jurisprudence, Public Law and Administrative Law for the college.
 His general research interests include judicial decision-making, the work of apex courts, public law and human rights (especially the Human Rights Act and European Convention on Human Rights).
 He is particularly interested in empirical legal work.

 Selected publications